 Piloting ammonia fuel cell for zero emissions

-Following the installation of an ammonia-driven fuel cell system in 2024, Eidesvik Offshore’s Viking Energy will become the world’s first supply vessel to sail long distances without emissions of greenhouse gases.
+The aim of the ShipFC project is to pilot an ammonia-driven fuel cell system on Eidesvik Offshore’s supply vessel Viking Energy .
 Testing will take place while the vessel is on contract for Equinor.

 In the shipping industry, hydrogen and ammonia are considered the two main zero emission fuel candidates for future shipping.
 Today, many believe that ammonia represents the best option for longer voyages, such as the North Sea supply routes, where ships need to carry large amounts of fuel.